mbmccormick/mbmccormick.github.io/_posts/2012-02-19-milkman-remember-the-milk-for-windows-phone.md

 ---
 layout: post
-title: 'Milkman: Remember The Milk for Windows Phone'
+title: "Milkman: Remember The Milk for Windows Phone"
 ---

 Over the past week or so I have been working on my latest application for [Windows Phone](http://www.microsoft.com/windowsphone/en-us/default.aspx).
 It's a simple task manager application that syncs with [Remember The Milk](http://www.rememberthemilk.com), called Milkman.
 Milkman is a beautiful, clean interface for your Remember The Milk tasks that seamlessly integrates with the Windows Phone experience.